Skip to content

 Installation and Usage

 Sylva and its dependency packages have to be installed on your system to use the tool chain.
-The following sections describe how to install Vesyla and its dependency packages.
+The following sections describe how to install Sylva and its dependency packages.

 Requirements